TheRealKaup/KTech/documentation/style.md

 The order of parameters in constructors of "simple classes" should be the same order that the corresponding member variables are declared in.

+If all constructors of a class initialize a member variable, don't set a defualt value for that member variable where it is declared.

 For example:

 ```c++